MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 :star: **Recommendation:**
 * Flow 1: Create a new Agreement with an initial One-Off Payment.
 Just set the same expiration period subtracting for the one-offs as you set for agreements.
 You can read about changes in agreements [here](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform#11-agreement-request-expiration-period).
-* Flow 2: Customer can initiate and request arbitrary One-Off Payment payments on their existing Agreement.
-This type of flow will be moved to Vipps MobilePay  ePayments.
-You can find more information about the switch in ["One-off payments"](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform#31-one-off-payments-types).
 * Flow 3: Merchants can send a One-Off payment, which MobilePay will attempt to automatically reserve, without the user’s confirmation.
 The long expiration time is not relevant for one-off auto reservation payments.
 So all is good here 😉.

 ⚙️ Tech: API endpoint: `POST:/api/providers/{providerId}/agreements`  `POST:/api/providers/{providerId}/agreements/{agreementId}/oneoffpayments`